niki-stadnik/car-fis-display/README.md

 ## Pictures

-Stock instrument cluster warning lights
+Stock instrument cluster and warning lights

 The stock cluster of the mk4 golf i have, has only 6 warning lights at the center, and that is a perfect spot for adding stuff.